semgrep/semgrep/README.md

 ### Documentation

 Browse the full Semgrep [documentation on the website](https://semgrep.dev/docs).
 If you’re new to Semgrep, check out [Docs > Getting started](https://semgrep.dev/docs/getting-started/) or the [interactive tutorial](https://semgrep.dev/learn).
+[
+### Metrics

+Semgrep collects opt-in non-identifiable aggregate metrics for improving the user experience, guiding Semgrep feature development, and identifying regressions.

+The [PRIVACY.md](privacy.md) file describes the principles that guide data-collection decisions, the breakdown of the data that are and are not collected when the metrics are enabled, and how to opt into Semgrep’s metrics.

+> Semgrep CI never sends your source code anywhere.

 ### More